top of page

 Before Ayurveda, I worked in veterinary medicine.
 I’m a Licensed Veterinary Technician.
 I graduated and received my degree from Purdue University, accredited through the American Veterinary Medical Association (AVMA).
 I’ve been in the field since 2008, and I am also Human-Animal Bond Certified through the Human Animal Bond Research Institute (HABRI).
 My clinical background taught me not just how to care for animals, but how to notice the quiet, the subtle changes, the sacred unspoken.
 I still bring that skill into everything I do, especially in my work with companion animals during end of life transitions.

 I’m also a trained Death Doula through International End of Life Doula Association (INELDA), supporting both humans and animals through the sacred process of dying.
 This work is close to my heart.
 I know what it means to sit in the in between, to hold someone’s hand as they let go, or to say goodbye to a beloved pet.
 Whether I’m offering legacy work, gentle oiling, vigil support, or post-death ritual, I approach death the same way I approach life: with tenderness, presence, and trust in the wisdom of the body.
+Alongside my formal training as a Death Doula, I am currently deepening my studies in Tibetan death practices and the bardos, including bardo yoga.
+An ancient contemplative lineage that guides practitioners through the transitional states between life and death.
+The bardos refer to the “in between” states of consciousness, not only after death but throughout life’s many thresholds.
+These teachings offer profound insight into how we can meet dying with awareness and presence, and how the moments of transition themselves hold the potential for profound transformation and liberation.
+Through this study, I’m weaving together Ayurvedic presence with Tibetan contemplative practices to support more conscious, compassionate accompaniment in the threshold spaces where life, loss, and meaning unfold.

 In addition, I am a facilitator of Death Over Dinner and a trained facilitator for the Death Over Dinner Jewish Edition through the Shomer Collective, helping individuals and communities gather in meaningful conversation around mortality, remembrance, and what it means to live well until the end.